jmcuneo/a1-gettingstarted/README.md

 6. Project deployed to Glitch (or other hosting option)
 7. Pull Request submitted to original repo

-*Technical Achievements*
-3. (5 points) Add a simple JavaScript animation to the page.

 Sample Readme (delete the above when you're ready to submit, and modify the text below with your links and descriptions)
 ---